MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-01.md

 ### Azure Functions Core Tools

 Follow the instructions for your operating system on [Work with Azure Functions Core Tools](/azure/azure-functions/functions-run-local#v2).

-The tools themselves are written in .NET Core, and the Core Tools package is best installed using the Node.js package manager, npm, which is why you need to install .NET Core and Node.js at present, even for Python code.
+The tools are written in .NET Core, and the Core Tools package is best installed using the Node.js package manager, npm, which is why you need to install .NET Core and Node.js at present, even for working with Azure Functions in Python.
 You can, however bypass the .NET Core requirement using "extension bundles" as described in the aforementioned documentation.
 Whatever the case, you need install these components only once, after which Visual Studio Code automatically prompts you to install any updates.

 ### Sign in to Azure